Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzureRmVM.md

 ```

 ### -Size
-The Virtual Machine SIze.
+The Virtual Machine Size.
 The Default Value is: Standard_DS1_v2.

 ```yaml
 Type: String